Paths Not Taken

 I am old enough that I have a respectable list of things that might have been and never were because of choices I made.
 I’ve made a lot of choices.
 I never knew how any of those choices would work out.
 No one does.
 Not really.
 Some of the choices have been agonizing, and some I’m fairly sure I botched.
 I’m still grateful I had the privilege of making them.

-Jen Deaderick has written on gender and citizenship for the New York Times, the Huffington Post, and Dame Magazine, She is currently writing a graphic novel history of the Equal Rights Amendment, and runs the popular and lively Equal Rights Amendment page on Facebook.
+Jen Deaderick has written on gender and citizenship for the New York Times, the Huffington Post, and Dame Magazine, She is currently writing an illustrated history of the women's citizenship in the United States, and runs the popular and lively Equal Rights Amendment page on Facebook.